tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Each PSK is associated with a single Hash algorithm.
 For PSKs established via the ticket mechanism ({{NewSessionTicket}}), this is the Hash used for the KDF.
-For externally established PSKs, the Hash algorithm MUST be set when the PSK is established.
+For externally established PSKs, the Hash algorithm MUST be decided during the establishment of the PSK.

+In order to attempt a PSK key establishment, Clients SHOULD advertise at least one cipher suite containing a Hash associated with the PSK.

+In order to perform a PSK key establishment, Servers SHOULD go through these steps:

+1. Servers SHOULD first pick a cipher suite.

+2. Servers SHOULD find a PSK Identity matching the Hash of the chosen cipher suite.

+3. Servers MUST attempt to validate the Binder associated to the chosen Identity.

+If no PSK Identity matching the chosen cipher suite is found, a Server SHOULD process with a normal handshake and ignore any other PSK extensions.

-Prior to accepting PSK key establishment, the server MUST validate the corresponding binder value (see {{psk-binder}} below).
-If this value is not present or does not validate, the server MUST abort the handshake.
+If the associated binder value (see {{psk-binder}} below) is not present or does not validate, the Server MUST abort the handshake.
+Servers SHOULD NOT attempt to validate multiple binders.

-Servers SHOULD NOT attempt to validate multiple binders; rather they SHOULD select a single PSK and validate solely the binder that corresponds to that PSK.
-In order to accept PSK key establishment, the server sends a "pre_shared_key" extension indicating the selected identity.
+If the binder validates, to finally accept the PSK key establishment, Servers MUST send a "pre_shared_key" extension indicating the selected identity.

+Note that this process is more involved if the Client wishes to use the early_data extension.
+Not only the Hash function should match, but the entire cipher suite as well.
+Other extensions can also define an early_data requirement to match.

-Clients MUST verify that the server's selected_identity is within the range supplied by the client, that the server selected a cipher suite containing a Hash associated with the PSK, and that the "key_share", and "signature_algorithms" extensions are consistent with the indicated ke_modes and auth_modes values.
+After receiving a Server Hello, Clients MUST verify that the server's selected_identity is within the range supplied by the client, that the server selected a cipher suite containing the Hash associated with the PSK, and that the "key_share", and "signature_algorithms" extensions are consistent with the indicated ke_modes and auth_modes values.
 If these values are not consistent, the client MUST abort the handshake with an "illegal_parameter" alert.

 If the server supplies an "early_data" extension, the client MUST verify that the server's selected_identity is 0.
 If any